sergibarroso/pi-hole-setup/README.md

 }
 ```

-What this config is going to do is rotate all log files in `/var/log/` and `/var/log.hdd` as well their child directories.
+What this config is going to do is rotate all log files in `/var/log/` as well their child directories.

 This can be tested by: